hanweicone/code-docs-during-study-in-vanier-colledge/system analysis/final.md

 -	Develop “object wrappers”

 ### Outsourcing
--	Hire external firm to create system
--	May have more skills
+-	Hire external firm to create system May have more skills
 -	May extend existing resources
 -	Never outsource what you don’t understand
 -	Carefully choose vendor
 	Prepare contract and payment style carefully

  ## What is normalization?
- Normalization is a process whereby a series of rules are applied to the RDBMS tables to assess the effi ciency of the tables
+ Normalization is a process whereby a series of rules are applied to the RDBMS tables to assess the eff ciency of the tables
 ## When normalization?
 Sometimes, however, a project team needs to start with a model that was poorly constructed or with one that was created for fi les or a nonrelational type of format.
-In these cases, the project team should follow a series of steps that serve to check the model for storage effi ciency.
-Th ese steps make up a process called normalization.
+In these cases, the project team should follow a series of steps that serve to check the model for storage efficiency.
+These steps make up a process called normalization.
 ## What is denormalization?
 Denormalization reduces the number of joins that need to be performed in a query, thus speeding up access.
 ## When denormalization?
-Aft er the object storage is optimized, the project team may decide that increased data retrieval speed is more important than storage effi ciency or data update speed and elect to denormalize or add redundancy back into the design.
+After the object storage is optimized, the project team may decide that increased data retrieval speed is more important than storage efficiency or data update speed and elect to denormalize or add redundancy back into the design.
 ## Problems with RDBMS (Relational database management system)
 -	To access data in multiple tables, the tables must be joined